edgartan/slack_movie_app/README.md

 1. Script out deployment
 2. Create infrastructure as code (aws_cdk)
-3. Create CI/CD pipeline (github actions)
+3. Create CI/CD pipeline (github actions) to run tests, code coverage, dependency scanning etc.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.